Catharine Beecher

-Catharine Esther Beecher (September 6, 1800 – May 12, 1878) was an American educator known for her forthright opinions on female education as well as her vehement support of the many benefits of the incorporation of kindergarten into children's education.
+Catharine Esther Beecher (September 6, 1800 – May 12, 1878) was an American educator and writer known for her forthright opinions on female education as well as her vehement support of the many benefits of the incorporation of kindergarten into children's education.
 She published the advice manual The American Woman's Home with her sister Harriet Beecher Stowe in 1869.
 Some sources spell her first name as "Catherine".

 Biography

 Early life and education

-Beecher was born September 6, 1800, in East Hampton, New York, the daughter of outspoken minister and religious leader Lyman Beecher and Roxana (Foote) Beecher.
+Beecher was born September 6, 1800, in East Hampton, New York, the daughter of minister and religious leader Lyman Beecher and Roxana (Foote) Beecher.
 Among her siblings were writer and abolitionist Harriet Beecher Stowe, along with clergymen Henry Ward Beecher and Charles Beecher.
-Beecher was educated at home until she was ten years old, when she was sent to Litchfield Female Academy in Litchfield, Connecticut, where she was taught the limited curriculum available to young women.
-The experience left her longing for additional opportunities for education.
+Beecher was educated at home until she was ten years old, when she was sent to Litchfield Female Academy in Litchfield, Connecticut.
 She taught herself subjects not commonly offered to women, including math, Latin, and philosophy.
 She took over the domestic duties of her household at the age of 16, following her mother's death.
-Beecher became a teacher in 1821 at a school in New Haven, Connecticut.
+In 1821, Beecher founded a school for women in New Haven, Connecticut.
 Catharine was engaged to marry Alexander M. Fisher, head of the Mathematics Department at Yale College, but he died at sea before the wedding took place.
-Heartbroken, she never married.
+She never married.

 Female seminary

-To provide educational opportunities for others, in 1823 Beecher opened the Hartford Female Seminary in Hartford, Connecticut, where she taught until 1832.
+To provide educational opportunities for others, in 1823 Beecher and her sister, Mary Foote Beecher Perkins, co-founded the Hartford Female Seminary in Hartford, Connecticut, where she taught until 1832.
 The private girls' school had many well-known alumnae.

 Comprehending the deficiencies of existing textbooks, she prepared, primarily for use in her own school, some elementary books in arithmetic, a work on theology, and one on mental and moral philosophy.
 The last was never published, although printed and used as a college textbook.

 She was constantly making experiments, and practicing them upon the girls, weighing all their food before they ate it, holding that Graham flour and the Graham diet were better for them than richer food.
 Ten of her pupils invited her to dine with them at a restaurant.
 She accepted the invitation, and the excellent dinner changed her views.
 Thereafter they were served with more palatable food.